 There are different full-ride scholarships available from different sources.
-Some of them are geared towards certain types of students, too.
-There are full-ride scholarships for everyone, although not everybody will get it.
+Some of them are geared toward certain types of students, too.
+There are full-ride scholarships for everyone, although not everybody will get them.

 If you are planning on going to HYP, unfortunately, there is only one type of a full-ride scholarship that you could get.
 It’s none other than a need-based full-ride scholarship.

 Every Ivy League school does not give any form of merit-based scholarships.
 The same is true with many other selective schools in the US, such as Caltech, Stanford, and MIT.